checkmarx-ltd/cx-flow/docs/Tutorials.md

 name: CxFlow

 # Controls when the action will run.
 Triggers the workflow on push or pull request
-# events but only for the master branch
+# events but only for the main branch
 on:
   push:
     branches: [ master, main ]